-An employee, upon written request to the Employer, shall have the right to inspect the entire contents of their personnel file.
-An employee may be accompanied by Union representation during the inspection.
-The inspection shall take place on the Employer's premises at a date and time mutually agreeable to the Employer and employee.

-Upon receipt of any court order or subpoena seeking documents from an employee's personnel file, the Employer will provide the employee with a copy of the order or subpoena.
+- a.
+Right to Inspect An employee, upon written request to the Employer, shall have the right to inspect the entire contents of their personnel file.
+The inspection shall take place on the Employer's premises at a date and time mutually agreeable to the Employer and employee. - b.
+Disclosure Upon receipt of any court order or subpoena seeking documents from an employee's personnel file, the Employer will provide the employee with a copy of the order or subpoena.
 Upon receipt of a request for personnel records under the Public Records Act, the Employer will comply with RCW 42.56.250(12) as it currently exists or is hereafter amended.